4. Penalties¶

 Rationale: White team’s failure to field any Skaters in correct position prevented the Jam from starting in a timely manner, thus stopping the period clock illegally.

 Officials give Skaters a five-second warning before the start of the next Jam.
 White team finishes their discussion, and five White Skaters approach the track.
-All are in bounds, but ahead of the Pivot Line as the lineup time expires.
+All are In Bounds, but ahead of the Pivot Line as the Lineup Time expires.

 Outcome: Instead of starting the next Jam, at that moment, the Officials must call an Official Timeout instead of starting the next Jam.
 White Captain is penalized.